Lake Superior Biodiversity Conservation Strategy

 The Biodiversity Conservation Assessment provides the scientific basis for the Biodiversity Conservation Strategy.
 The final Lake Superior Biodiversity Conservation Strategy is similar to projects that have been completed for the other four Great Lakes (available at Binational.net).

-With the input of many partner organizations and Lake Superior experts, and funding from Environment Canada, the Nature Conservancy of Canada is providing a coordinating role in the development of the Lake Superior Biodiversity Conservation Assessment and the Lake Superior Biodiversity Conservation Strategy.
+With the input of many partner organizations and Lake Superior experts, and funding from Environment Canada, the Nature Conservancy of Canada is coordinating the development of the Lake Superior Biodiversity Conservation Assessment and the Lake Superior Biodiversity Conservation Strategy.

-The project scope is the biodiversity of the waters of Lake Superior; and coastal areas, tributaries and watersheds with a focus on how they affect the biodiversity of the waters of Lake Superior.
+The project scope is the biodiversity of the waters of Lake Superior, as well as coastal areas, tributaries and watersheds (with a focus on how they affect the biodiversity of the waters of Lake Superior).
 See map [PDF 1.6MB].